Trainee Positions At The Alfred Hospital

 Core Position Descriptions

-The 3 month rotation at Cabrini Hospital has been accredited for General Neurology training and encompasses inpatient and outpatient neurology, electrophysiology and EEG reporting.
+The 3-month rotation at Cabrini Hospital has been accredited for General Neurology training and encompasses inpatient and outpatient neurology, neuro-otology, neuro-ophthalmology, electrophysiology, and EEG reporting.
 This rotation will allow attendance at the Wednesday morning academic meeting.
-There are also two clinics per week: Neuro-ophthalmology and Neuro-otology.
 See Cabrini Hospital site for further details regarding this position.
-All registrars will participate in an after hours on call roster at the Alfred site (1 in 6 rotation).
+All registrars will participate in an after-hours weekend on call roster at the Alfred site (1 in 6 rotation).

 Elective Position Descriptions

-Fellowship/Elective position in Movement Disorders/Electrophysiology (not in the match).
-This will include training in Botox treatment, and participation in DBS.
+· Fellowship/Elective position in Movement Disorders.
+This will include training in Botox treatment, and participation in DBS (Dr Kelly Bertram)

-Fellowship in Epilepsy in with time spent at Alfred Hospital and Royal Melbourne Hospital (not in the match)
+· Neuromuscular/Neurophysiology Fellowship (Dr Mahima Kapoor & Dr Edrich Rodrigues) Fellowship in Epilepsy in with time spent at Alfred Hospital and Royal Melbourne Hospital (not in the match) (A/Prof Andrew Neal & Dr Joshua Laing)

 Hospital Information

-Cabrini Hospital, about 15 minutes drive from the Alfred, is one of the two largest stand-alone private hospitals in Melbourne.
+Cabrini Hospital, is 15 minutes’ drive from the Alfred and is one of the two largest stand-alone private hospitals in Melbourne.
 It has a large and vigorous Neurology and Neurosurgery service, including electrophysiology and neuroradiology.
-Many of the Afred VMOs have their private practices at Cabrini.
+Many of the Alfred VMOs have their private practices at Cabrini.

 Department Beds :